duyphong1204/Logseq/pages/ULISS___Sem4___Linguistic 1___Week 2___Test.md

 	  C. either
 	  D. anthem
 		- either
+	- Choose the description for the final consonant of the word "comb". #card
+	  A. voiced bilabial stop
+	  B.voiced bilabial nasal
+	  C. voiced alveolar nasal
+	  D. voiced velar nasal
+		- voiced bilabial nasal
+	- Choose the word which does NOT contain the sound described as "voiceless bilabial stop". #card collapsed:: true
+	  A. pepper
+	  B. pinpoint
+	  C. Billy
+	  D. backdrop
+		- Billy
 	- Which word contains the sound described as "voiceless velar stop" in the sentence "I scream, you scream, we all scream for ice cream"? #card collapsed:: true
 		- scream, cream